How to keep your routine when you travel (a lot)

 If you are like me and travel a lot for work this can indeed be a bit of a problem, but not really.
 The problem is how you think about the problem.
 I see this as a chance to adapt and overcome.
 These few points will help you keep to your routine, maintain your gains and keep your momentum going.

 Whatever you do pack some workout clothes

 This is so basic I didn't think I needed to put this in, But make sure you pack workout clothes.
 Nothing stops you from exercising faster than not having the correct outfit.
 For example most hotel gyms require proper attire and footwear before you can use the facilities.
+Be prepared.

 The key here is to plan ahead.
 Once you know your hotel, it's easy to keep up with your workout routine, Set aside some time to go workout even if it means waking up a bit earlier, 30 minutes of sleep isn't going to make or break you.
 As an added bonus, you will get to workout in a different way, providing some unique stresses to your muscles which will have its own benefits.

 I hope you enjoyed this article.
 I’ll be posting some travel workout routines soon.
 Hit me up if you need any advice or have a question.
 You can always sign up for a free consultation session by hitting the button below.
 Remember, I am your coach.